Watch This Hilarious Bad Lip Reading Of Trump’s Inauguration

 “You suck,” Barack Obama tells Trump as they stand for pictures before the inauguration, “Now’s your chance.
 Call it off!”

-Although of course Barack Obama did not say that to Trump, the video does a great job of matching the words to the movement of his lips.
+Although, of course, Barack Obama did not say that to Trump, the video does a great job of matching the words to the movement of his lips.
 Plus, a lot of people wish Obama had said that to Trump, so the video does provide some emotional catharsis.
-Unlike most political comedy, the video does not take an explicit stance the way SNL does, instead poking fun at real people by the hilarious lines the creator matched to their lips.
+Unlike most political comedy, the video does not take an explicit stance the way SNL does, instead, poking fun at real people by the hilarious lines the creator matched to their lips.

 Some jokes in the video are spot-on in a way that the true-to-life way that only real comedy can achieve.
 “I am important,” Trump says as he shakes hands with White House staff.
 “You want to be me.”